pact-foundation/pact-jvm/README.md

 * Twitter: [@pact_up](https://twitter.com/pact_up)
 * Google users group: https://groups.google.com/forum/#!forum/pact-support

+## Links

+* For an example of using pact-jvm with spring boot, have a look at https://github.com/mstine/microservices-pact

 ## Note about artifact names and versions

 Pact-JVM is written in Scala.
 As Scala does not provide binary compatibility between major versions, all the Pact-JVM